absurdtiger/pythonthings/pwn/README.md

 - int(data, base) converts data into the specified base
 - addresses can be declared as p64(0xdeadbeef) which would store it as 8-bit bytes
 - non-hex strings must be converted into base 16 strings with int(b"string", 16) before being converted to 8-bit
+- LiveOverflow uses the `struct` library to convert integers to binary strings

 ### Addresses
 gdb is useful